Justin Tuck: College career

 Tuck received an athletic scholarship to attend the University of Notre Dame, where he played for the Notre Dame Fighting Irish football team from 2001 to 2004.
 After redshirting his 2001 freshman year, Tuck played sparingly in his sophomore season.
 Playing only 180 minutes for the season, Tuck recorded his first collegiate sack against Michigan State.
 Despite his limited playing time and one start against Rutgers, Tuck was named a third-team freshman All-American by The Sporting News.
 Tuck increased his production in his final two seasons at Notre Dame.
 In 2003, he finished the season with 13.5 sacks before suffering a knee injury against Syracuse.
 Tuck frequently encountered double-team coverage in 2004.
 Despite a lingering knee problem from the previous season and not playing in Notre Dame's Insight.com Bowl loss to Oregon State, Tuck still finished the season with 47 tackles, six sacks and 14 stops for losses.

 Nicknamed The Freak by his teammates for his raw athleticism, Tuck holds several defensive records at Notre Dame.
 Topping the previous record mark of 22.5 sacks by Kory Minor, Tuck finished his collegiate career with 24.5 sacks.
 His career 43 tackles for loss and 13.5 sacks in a single season are also school records.
 He graduated from Notre Dame in May 2005 with a degree in management from the Mendoza College of Business.

 Professional career

+Pre-draft

 In the run-up to the 2005 NFL draft, Tuck also recorded a wind-aided 4.56 in the 40-yard dash as well as a 380-pound bench press, 560-pound squat, and a 336-pound power clean.
 Pre-draft reports contended that the knee injury would keep teams from taking Tuck in the first round.
 He was known as "terrific athlete who is a disruptive force up the field.
 Breaks down well playing with leverage, rarely off his feet and tough to move from his angle of attack," and "an extremely quick and agile player who possesses very good strength for a player of his size".